My Easy Salisbury Steak is an irresistible dinner recipe made in just 30 minutes. Juicy, flavorful, and smothered in savory gravy!

 - Cook the patties on medium-high heat until browned on both sides, 4-5 minutes per side.

-- Add the butter to the pan and add the rest of the salt and pepper to the onions and mushrooms.
+- Melt the butter in the pan.
+Add the onions and mushrooms and season with the rest of the salt and pepper to

 - Cook for 4-5 minutes, stir, then cook an additional 4-5 minutes.